-Changes to the Executive included the appointment on 12 October, 2020 of Aine Armstrong Farrell to the post of Head of Corporate Services (Assistant Principal) following the retirement of Paul Brady Head of Corporate Services (Assistant Principal) on 9 October 2020.
-Arlene Forster was appointed to the post of Chief Executive Officer on 30 November 2020 following the retirement of John Hammond CEO from 27 November 2020.
+Changes to the Executive included the appointment on 8 June 2021 of Patrick Sullivan to the post of Deputy Chief Executive following the appointment of Deputy Chief Executive Arlene Forster to the post of Chief Executive in 2020.
 Other changes in seconded/contracted staff included the appointment of three Education Officers.